 According to their website, you need a Verizon-compatible phone or an unlocked CDMA phone to use Total Wireless.
 You can check the compatibility of your phone on their website too.

-I started with Total Wireless service back in September.
-We then moved my husband and kids onto Total Wireless after I had 3 months of service with no issues at all.
+I started with Total Wireless service in September 2017.
+We then moved my husband and kids onto Total Wireless after I had three months of service with no issues at all.

 The kids were both on Straight Talk (CDMA) using Verizon towers.
 They didn’t even need to change SIM cards when I moved them to Total Wireless because they are related (Wal-Mart) brands.
 My husband moved from AirVoice Wireless.